cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 files should show up at this location and provide more details of the problem.
 This assumes that your locally executed container worked, and you’ve created a pool based on a single node.
-On <http://beta.bons.ai> you will see standard out from one of the simulators when training is running and a simulator is connected.
-It should show the same standard console output that you expect when running the docker container manually on your local machine.

 ## Clean-up
 >Terminate completed jobs